Ellen Ruppel Shell

 Ellen Ruppel Shell (born 1952) is a correspondent for The Atlantic Monthly, and professor of science journalism.

 Biography

 Shell was born in Auburn, New York, United States.
 In 1974, Shell received a B.A. degree from the University of Rochester.

-Shell's work tends to focus on the intersection of science and society with a special emphasis on medical policy, and she also writes on the politics of science, science and the media, and environmental policy.
+Her work tends to focus on the intersection of science and society with a special emphasis on medical policy, and she also writes on the politics of science, science and the media, and environmental policy.

 Works

 Shell is the author of four books: